 Happy Halloween!
-For this spooky holiday, I’m taking a closer look at a scene that was allegedly filmed for Twin Peaks – Fire Walk With Me on this day in 1991.
+For this spooky holiday, I’m taking a closer look at a scene that was allegedly filmed for Twin Peaks: Fire Walk With Me on this day in 1991.
 Unlike my previous call sheet analysis from November 1, details about this scene come from a brief mention in the official press release for David Lynch’s 1992 classic film.

 October 31 is a special day in the world of Twin Peaks.
 Both Frank Silva (Killer BOB) and Michael J. Anderson (Little Man from Another Place) were born on this day, and Mark Frost’s “Twin Peaks – The Final Dossier” was published by Flatiron Books in 2017.

-With thanks to the official press release, we also learn that the train car scene in Twin Peaks – Fire Walk With Me was shot on this date.
+With thanks to the official press release, we also learn that the train car scene in Twin Peaks: Fire Walk With Me was shot on this date.
+It’s a small mention toward the top of the Production Information section of the release:

 Now, though, Lynch could finally film Laura’s last tryst in a derelict railroad car as he’d envisioned it … surrounded by macabre mirror images of Frank Silva as the hulking intruder, Bob, and Michael Anderson as the ‘Man From Another Place.’